 I don’t know about ya’ll but I am OBSESSED with hanging shelves in all shapes and sizes!
 I first came across them scrolling through Instagram one day and thought they were such a clever way to display succulents, books and knick-knacks, plus they add such a cool vibe to any space.
-For Christmas my sister presented me with a Home Depot gift card since she knew I had been wanting to make these…and that weekend we headed off to get our DIY on.
+For Christmas my sister presented me with a Home Depot gift card since she knew I had been wanting to make these; I’d recently been redecorating my entire home with innovative new products that I’d fallen in love with, like peel and stick mural wallpaper and white varnished floorboards, and I wanted these shelves to be the icing on the cake.
+So, that weekend we headed off to get our DIY on.
 Turns out, they are SUPER EASY to make so long as you have the right tools to make it happen (like an AH-mazing sister).

 So if you are in the mood for a DIY project this post is for you!
 One of my favorite parts about this is you can choose any kind of wood and size you want!
 My sister and I found this really cool ‘damaged’ wood at Home Depot which added such a cool amount of character to the pieces!
 Reclaimed wood, knotty pine, cedar…the sky is the limit!
 It’s not just wood that you could use by the way.
 Why not check out this Dallas sheet metal fabrication if you fancy doing something completely different!

 Check out the easy steps below to make DIY triangle shelves of your very own!
 Trust me, if I can do it so can you! 🙂

 How to Make DIY Triangle Shelves of Your Own:

 - Wood of your Choosing

 - A Mitre Saw (Or in my case, my sisters Mitre saw)

 I buy most of my DIY supplies such as joist hangers, from Tradefix Direct.
 Their products are great quality and even better prices!
 You can’t go wrong!